julianfl0w/Deism/README.md

 <sup>1</sup> Here are several kinds of fast:
 - Daniel Fast: Abstain from meat for a week
 - Water fast: Consume only water for 48 hours
-- Intermittant fast: Eat once daily for a week
+- Intermittent fast: Eat once daily for a week

-### Sacrements
+### Sacraments

-<sup>0</sup> We recognize the following sacrements, or rites:
+<sup>0</sup> We recognize the following sacraments, or rites:
 - Birth
 - Marriage
 - Burial